 First, we started leaving the house to exercise, then we could meet friends and family, until the day we were finally allowed to travel beyond the limits of our hometown and country.

-You might still be thinking that it isn’t the right time to travel or maybe the situation in your city/country isn’t good yet and travelling is not allowed.
-I get that and I do think that you should not travel if it’s the case.
+You might still be thinking that isn’t the right time to travel or maybe the situation in your city/country isn’t good yet, and travelling is not allowed.
+I get that, and I do think that you should not travel if it’s the case.

-But countries have different realities now and in some of them, people are travelling, domestically and internationally.
+Countries have different realities now, and in some of them, people are travelling, domestically and internationally.

 If you’re wondering about travelling during the coronavirus pandemic, whether for business or leisure, here are some things to consider:

 - Do you need/want to travel during a global health crisis?